aragon/contract-helpers/deprecated/truffle-config-v4/README.md

 > **⚠️  Deprecation notice**: this package has been deprecated and should not be used any more.
 For smart contract development, we recommend migrating to [buidler](https://buidler.dev/), or if you still have to use Truffle, to upgrade to v5.

-Default Truffle v4 configuration for Aragon smart contract development.
+Base Truffle v4 configuration for Aragon smart contract development.

 Comes with: